Tales That Witness Madness: Production

 Tales That Witness Madness was filmed at Shepperton Studios on 35 mm, with an aspect ratio of 1.85:1.
 It was the last film of Frank Forsyth, who appears as Uncle Albert.
 Jack Hawkins died shortly after his scenes were filmed.
 Hawkins had had his larynx removed in an operation in 1966, and here his voice was dubbed by Charles Gray in post-production.
 Tales That Witness Madness was Hawkins's final film appearance.

 Kim Novak broke a four-year hiatus from films with her appearance in Tales.
 She replaced Rita Hayworth shortly after production started.

 Freddie Francis said "we made this film which I took it as far away from horror as I could, because it really wasn't a horror film."
 However, when Frank Yablans, who financed, saw it, he said "well it's not a horror film.
 I said well it wasn't a horror script.
 He said 'Oh Jesus I don't read scripts.'
 So I don't know where you go from there.
 So we then had to shoot for another few days to try and make a non-horror film into a horror film.
 It still wasn't a bad film though."

-Evaluation
+Reception

+Variety wrote: "Freddie Francis, as usual, directs with flair, economy and effect. ...
+Episodic films are generally jinxed at the b.o., but perhaps among the popcorn and horror buff trade, where the film has its potential, an exception will be proved. ...
+The guffaw-type humor nuggets come from a style that is not camp, but instead a dead-pan rendition of non-sequiturs and improbabilities.
+Thus, the audience's sense of humor is being tested, not that of the filmmakers."

+In Offbeat: British Cinema's Curiosities, Obscurities and Forgotten Gems, David Sutton wrote: "The opening titles come on like a cut price Bond movie, with X-ray skulls (instead of silhouette girls) suggesting that we're going on a journey into the unexplored recesses of the human mind ...
+The film pinches the established Amicus formula of four linked stories played out by a cast of British stalwarts and some international names, and there's not a little resemblance to Amicus's own and far better remembered Asylum (1972)."

 The Encyclopedia of Horror writes that the film "avoids farce and develops a nicely deadpan style of humour which is ably sustained by the excellent cast in which only Novak appears unable to hit the right note."

 Kim Newman in Nightmare Movies calls the film "unreleasable".